zavvy logo

 Tip #3: Don’t forget about feedback.
 Help your employees stay on track with constructive feedback.

-Utilize technology to streamline your reskilling program.
+Utilize new technology to streamline your reskilling program.

 For example, employee development software solutions will assist in putting together a career progression framework and creating a customized training plan for each employee.
 It will also track employees' progress and identify any skills gaps.